tock/book/src/course/usb-security-key/key-hotp-access.md

 ### Verifying Credentials in the Kernel

 To have the kernel check that our hash credential is present and valid, we need to add a credential checker before the kernel starts each process.
+For Tock's credential checking architecture, this actually requires three pieces:

+1. The app checking policy that verifies SHA256 credentials.
+2. An AppID assignment policy that assigns identifiers to applications with verified credentials.
+3. A credential checking engine that iterates over each process binary and checks all provided credentials.

-To create the app checker, we'll edit the board's `main.rs` file in the kernel.
+To create these, we'll edit the board's `main.rs` file in the kernel.
 Tock includes a basic SHA256 credential checker, so we can use that.
+We also will use an AppID assigner that creates the ID based on the process's name.

 The following code should be added to the `main.rs` file somewhere before the platform setup occurs (probably right after the encryption oracle capsule from the last module!).